kelvinweijun/Leukemia-Image-Classifier/README.md

     ```

 3. Train the model:
-    ```bash
-    python train.py --model densenet201
-    ```
+    To train the model, open any of the IPYNB notebooks and run them with a suitable software.
+Preferably Kaggle, Colab or Jupyter notebook.

 4. Evaluate performance:
-    ```bash
-    python evaluate.py
-    ```
+    To evaluate performance, access this link:

 ---

-## 📈 Future Work

-- Incorporating attention mechanisms
-- Leveraging segmentation masks
-- Expansion to other types of blood cancers

----

 ## 🤝 Acknowledgements

-This work was made possible by the ALL image dataset and the support of deep learning libraries such as TensorFlow and PyTorch.
+This work was made possible by the ALL image dataset and the support of deep learning libraries such as Keras and Computer Vision models.

 ---